 Most of the remainder speak German, but there are also smaller populations that speak Italian and Romansh.

-As we saw with Belgian French, Swiss French is largely similar to the standard French spoken in Paris.
+As with Belgian French, Swiss French is largely similar to the standard French spoken in Paris.

 Most of the variations involve specific words and phrases, just like the different words for “dinner” in Parisian French and Belgian French.